airbytehq/airbyte/docs/connector-development/connector-builder-ui/custom_components.md

 Custom components cannot be directly edited in the builder, but the OSS docker-compose deployment of the builder application can load them dynamically from your local filesystem.

+:::warning
+Connectors using custom components cannot be directly exported to your workspace.
+You'll need to create a custom connector, build a docker image, and upload it to the platform by [following these instructions](https://docs.airbyte.com/integrations/custom-connectors#adding-your-connectors-in-the-ui).

 Here's how you can do it:

 1. Run the OSS platform locally with builder docker-compose extension